Xorlent/Random/README.md

 # Random
 ## Cloudflare-Worker-Tips.md
 [Lessons learned while exploring and implementing Workers](https://github.com/Xorlent/Random/blob/main/Cloudflare-Worker-Tips.md)
+## Duo-Admin-API-Starter.ps1
+This script is a PowerShell starter example to connect your project to Duo's Admin API
 ## MissingMetadata.ps1
 [This script](https://github.com/Xorlent/Random/blob/main/MissingMetadata.md) will connect to a specified SharePoint Online site or subsite and generate a list of all items missing mandatory metadata
 ## FindUnquotedPaths.ps1